jbisanz/qiime2R/README.md

 ### Known issues
 The artifact metadata import may fail on windows PCs due to an issue parsing `.yaml` manifests.

+Please report any issues to [jordan.bisanz@gmail.com](mailto:jordan.bisanz@gmail.com).
+Community contributions to coding would be appreciated!

 ### Example usage

 This example is using data derived from the [moving pictures tutorial](https://docs.qiime2.org/2018.4/tutorials/moving-pictures/).